Fire Fighters tackling forest blaze in United States

 The U.S. Forest Service and Region 6

-Man standing in the wilderness wearing Filson clothing with a dog by his side
+Man standing in Pacific Northwest wilderness wearing Filson clothing with a dog beside him

 Why the Pacific Northwest matters to Filson